The Estate Tax

 In late 2017, Congress passed yet another tax law, which doubled the exemption to $10 million (adjusted for inflation from the 2011 base year).
 However, after 2025, that law “sunsets” or expires, and the law reverts to the prior law’s “permanent” $5 million exemption (adjusted for inflation from the base year of 2011).

 Estate Tax Exclusion

 As you know, not everyone’s assets are subject to the estate tax.
 Each person gets what’s called an “estate tax exclusion.”
 This is the amount of property that can be passed to your heirs and beneficiaries free of the estate tax at the time of your death.
 Under current law, the exclusion amount is temporarily set to $10 million, adjusted for inflation annually.
-With inflation running high, the exclusion in 2023 will has just been set at $12.92 million by the IRS (Rev. Proc.
+With inflation running high, the exclusion in 2024 has been set at $13.61 million by the IRS (Rev. Proc.
 2022-38).

 Estate Tax Rate

 If the value of your estate exceeds the applicable estate tax exclusion amount and ends up being subject to the estate tax, the top tax rate would be 40%.

 The “portability” provision from TRA 2010 is also retained in current law.
 Portability allows a surviving spouse to use the unused estate tax exclusion amount of the first spouse to die.